John Brettan: Career

 In 1359, though he was not yet a judge, he sat with John de Rednesse, the Lord Chief Justice of Ireland, to hear a case of novel disseisin between Thomas Norragh and John l'Enfaunt.

 In 1369 he was appointed a Baron (judge) of the Court of Exchequer (Ireland) and Chief Remembrancer of the Exchequer of Ireland (the Court and the Government department also called the Exchequer were not then fully distinct).
-The Remembrancer's principal task was drawing up the memorandum rolls to "remind" the Barons of pending cases.
-Brettan received a fee of 100 shillings a year as Remembrancer.
+The Remembrancer's principal task was to draw up the memorandum rolls to "remind" the Barons of pending cases.
+As such it was rather unusual for one man to act as both Baron and Remembrancer.
+He received a fee of 100 shillings a year as Remembrancer.